Learning Deep Tree-based Retriever for Efficient Recommendation: Theory and Method: Learning Deep Tree-based Retriever

-\end{Proposition} The proof of the above proposition is provided in Appendix~\ref{appendix: proof of correctness of sampling probability}.
-Moreover, our proposed sampling method has a lower time complexity, as the number of sampling operations is proportional to the tree height and the sampling probability (i.e., the local softmax probability) can be computed efficiently because it only relies on scores of a limited number of child nodes.
+\end{small} \end{Proposition} The proof of the above proposition is provided in Appendix~\ref{appendix: proof of correctness of sampling probability}.
+Moreover, our proposed sampling method has a lower time complexity, as the number of sampling operations is proportional to the tree height and the sampling probability (i.e., local softmax probability) can be computed efficiently because it only relies on scores of a limited number of child nodes.

-We illustrate the process in {Figure \ref{fig: Tree-based sampling}} to elucidate the tree-based sampling method.
-The sampling process starts from the root, i.e., node $0$.
-The node $0$'s child nodes are node $1$ and node $2$, with expanding probabilities of $0.3$ and $0.7$, respectively, in this case.
-Node $1$ is sampled for expansion, and the process continues from node $1$, repeating until the leaf node $8$ is sampled.
-Finally, the path $0\rightarrow 1 \rightarrow 3 \rightarrow 8$ is sampled from the tree, and the corresponding sampled negative nodes are $\{1,3,8\}$.
-For any node in the tree, its sampling probability is the product of the expanding probabilities along the path from the root to itself.
-For example, in {Figure \ref{fig: Tree-based sampling}}, the sampling probability for the node $4$ is \(0.18 = 0.3 \times 0.6\), and for the node $9$ is \(0.144 = 0.3 \times 0.6 \times 0.8\).
+{Figure \ref{fig: Tree-based sampling}} illustrates the tree-based sampling method.
+The sampling process starts from the root node $0$, whose child nodes are node $1$ and node $2$, with expanding probabilities of $0.3$ and $0.7$, respectively.
+In this case, node $1$ is sampled for expansion, and the process continues from node $1$, repeating until the leaf node $8$ is sampled.
+Finally, the path $0\rightarrow 1 \rightarrow 3 \rightarrow 8$ is sampled, and the corresponding negative nodes are $\{1,3,8\}$.
+For any node, its sampling probability is the product of the expanding probabilities along the path from the root to itself.
+For example, in {Figure \ref{fig: Tree-based sampling}}, the sampling probability for the node $3$ is \(0.18 = 0.3 \times 0.6\), and for the node $8$ is \(0.144 = 0.3 \times 0.6 \times 0.8\).
 Through simple calculation, we can verify that the sum of the probabilities of each node being sampled is exactly $1$ for any layer.